noiseprotocol/noise_spec/noise.md

 11.5.
 Half-duplex protocols
 ----------------------------
 In some application protocols the parties strictly alternate sending messages.
-In this case Noise can be used in a "half-duplex" mode [@blinker] where the first `CipherState` returned by `Split()` is used for encrypting messages in both directions.
-This provides a small optimization, since `Split()` only has to output a single `CipherState`, and both parties only need to store a single `CipherState` during the transport phase.
+In this case Noise can be used in a "half-duplex" mode [@blinker] where the first `CipherState` returned by `Split()` is used for encrypting messages in both directions, and the second `CipherState` returned by `Split()` is unused.
+This allows some small optimizations, since `Split()` only has to calculate a single output `CipherState`, and both parties only need to store a single `CipherState` during the transport phase.

 This feature must be used with extreme caution.
 In particular, it would be a catastrophic security failure if the protocol is not strictly alternating and both parties encrypt different messages using the same `CipherState` and nonce value.